-Library hours can be found here http://libraries.unl.edu/hours and are currently Monday, Tuesday, and Friday 8-5 p.m.
-Wednesday and Thursday 8 a.m.-9 p.m., Saturday and Sunday closed.
+Library hours can be found here http://libraries.unl.edu/hours.
 As faculty or classes have special needs that need accommodation of hours, please call 402-472-1208 or email LibrariesAccess@unl.edu.
 Changes in hours will be communicated using the weekly newsletter sent out to all faculty, staff, and students.